 Hummus is a middle eastern wonder of an appetizer or dip that comes together in a few minutes.
 It has few ingredients, but chickpeas and tahini (a slightly bitter paste made from sesame seeds) are a must.

-- Fresh avocados: Haas avocados, the small ones, are highly recommended as opposed to the large, greener avocados.
-Though it's a matter of personal taste, these small ugly things have the best flavor and less water content, and that really makes a difference imo.
+- Fresh avocados: Haas avocados, the small, dark ones, are highly recommended instead of the large, greener ones.
+Though it's a matter of personal taste, these small ugly things have the best flavor and less water content, and that makes a difference.

 - Chickpeas: also called garbanzo beans, they are used cooked.
-You can use canned or dried that have been hydrated and cooked until tender.
-I prefer the latter for flavors, but use both depending on the time I have.
+You can use canned (like Goya organicc chickpeas) or dried garbanzo beans that have been hydrated for several hours and cooked until tender.
+I prefer the latter for flavor but use both depending on the time I have available.

 - Lemon juice: it adds some necessary acidity and is used freshly squeezed.